victorchall/vlm-caption/README.md

     Delete it to uninstall.
 To update, you can delete the old version or unzip it to the same location and overwrite.

     b.
-The electron version is a GUI app delivered as a one-click installer that will give you a GUI to edit configurations instead of manually editing the captoin.yaml file.
+The electron version is a GUI app delivered as a one-click installer that will give you a GUI to edit configurations instead of manually editing the caption.yaml file.
 It will install and add a shortcut to your desktop.

-    *You will need to enable CORS on your VLM service.
+    *You will need to Enable CORS on your VLM service.
 This is a simple toggle in LM Studio.*

     Uninstall via `Add or Remove programs` in Windows.
 To update, just download a newer version and install again, it will overwrite the old version.